atxryan/cobalt/docs/2_QUICK_START_GUIDE.md

 ### **Final Step:** Teardown Infrastructure

 Tearing down the infrastructure just created is as easy as running a terraform command within the scope of the same Terraform environment and workspace that created it.
+Gaining access to the scope of the workspace is as easy as navigating to the Cobalt CIT template directory holding a reference to the environment and workspace.

 1. From within the Azure portal, visit the Azure blob storage json file (i.e. "az-hw-$USER") which remotely holds the state of your deployed Azure infrastructure and view it's contents.
 The next step will wipe out the contents of this file and delete the associated Azure infrastructure.